yoeo/guesslang/docs/usage.rst

 .. toctree::
    :maxdepth: 2

-This is Guesslang Command Line Interface user guide.
+This is Guesslang command line interface user guide.

 To list all the available options, please run: